 Especially the valence electrons (those in unfilled subshells).

+What are Microstates?
 A microstate is a unique arrangement of electrons in orbitals, defined by their:

 magnetic quantum number (ml) – related to orbital angular momentum